zsparal/api-documentation/source/guides/giftcards.rst

 Cancelled and abandoned payments
 --------------------------------
 If the customer cancels or abandons the payment after partially paying with one or more gift cards, the amount paid with the gift card will be returned to the gift card.
-This will show up as a refund in your Mollie Dashboard.
+This will show up as a refund in your `Dashboard <https://www.mollie.com/dashboard>`_.

 Refunds
 -------